 Gift of Determination

-It took the Rescue Team 45 minutes to get Brett out of the car.
+It took the First Responders/Rescue Team 45 minutes to get Brett out of the car.
 They never gave up on him.
 The Life Flight crew transported him, making moment to moment judgment calls.
 Finally, there were the doctors and nurses in the hospital.
 I’ve been told they cheered every time they got his heart to beat, but resumed their mission of saving him when it stopped.
 Tragically, he died 3 hours after the accident occurred.

 Gift of Forgiveness